Pseudomonas anguilliseptica

-Pseudomonas anguilliseptica is a Gram-negative bacterium that is pathogenic to fish.
+Pseudomonas anguilliseptica is species of Gram-negative bacterium.
 It was first isolated from Japanese eels (Anguilla japonica).
 Based on 16S rRNA analysis, P. anguilliseptica has been placed in the P. aeruginosa group.

+This species is a notable pathogen of several fish species, including turbot (Scophthalmus maximus) and seabream (Sparus aurata).
+The average mortality rate is 10-15%, although it has reached as high as 30% in some farms.